Looking for some great but simple alternatives for capers? You're going to love these options!

 7. Pickles or Pickled Onions

-If you don't have capers, you can use pickles instead (dill pickles are great here).
+If you don't have capers, you can use pickles, gerkins, cornichons instead (dill pickles are great here).
 They bring a tangy and briny flavor to your dishes, although the texture may differ.
 Just adjust the amount to match the taste you're looking for.

 Pickled red onions are also great substitute as well as they provide a similar tangy and slightly sweet flavor to your dish.
 Just take care in quantities as the texture and intensity may vary.

-How To Use: To substitute pickles and pickled onions for capers, chop these finely and add to dish.
-Both of these are best to use in salads, pastas, meat dishes, roasted vegetables, casseroles and in some sauces.
+How To Use: To substitute pickles and pickled onions for capers, chop these finely and add them to the dish.
+Both of these are best to use in salads, pasta, meat dishes, roasted vegetables, casseroles, and in some sauces.

 8. Green Peppercorns

-Green peppercorns make a great substitute for capers.
+Green peppercorns (in brine) make a great substitute for capers.
 They have a similar appearance but with a milder peppery flavor and less spiciness.

 How To Use: You can use them straight from the jar or pickle your own, and they work well in a variety of dishes like poultry, fish, vegetables, and soups.